theupdateframework/pep-on-pypi-with-tuf/README.rst

 Producing Consistent Snapshots
 ------------------------------

-Given a project, PyPI is responsible for updating *bins* metadata as well as associated delegated targets metadata.
+Given a project, PyPI is responsible for updating the metadata of uploaded projects (roles delegated by the *bins* role and signed with an online key).
 Every project MUST upload its set of metadata and targets in a single transaction.
-We will call this set of files the project transaction.
-We will discuss later how PyPI MAY validate the files in a project transaction.
+The uploaded set of files is called the "project transaction".
+How PyPI MAY validate the files in a project transaction will be discussed later.
 For now, let us focus on how PyPI will respond to a project transaction.
 We will call this response the project transaction process.
 There will also be a consistent snapshot process that we will define momentarily; for now, it suffices to know that project transaction processes and the consistent snapshot process must coordinate with each other.